nullthefirst/nullthefirst/README.md

 Having worked in a wide range of industries offering visible improvements aided by technologies, I have crafted solid production-grade systems, trained staff and supported business processes.
 All this has helped my client firms unlocked latent profits, and better serve their customers (direct and otherwise).
 I am actively learning to build systems capable of creating value from information produced in Africa, to support these businesses even further.

-Currently I operate the [ninte.dev](https://ninte.dev) brand as a Technology Consultant.
+Currently I operate the [ninte.dev](https://ninte.dev) brand as a Business Technology Consultant.

 ---